 Our Master students reclaimed the lost gem of Ahmedabad –The Manek Chowk Fountain on 14th February 2016

-Aimed at creating awareness about the lost fountain as well as revitalize the chowk for the current generation, an experience of the history and existence of the fountain was also recreated through an original play, “RANCHHOD RETIYO ANE ENO FUVARO” in the Bhavai format, a traditional Gujarati theatre which will be part of the event.
-The play was written by Dr. Chinu Modi and directed by Archan Trivedi about Ranchhodlal Chhotalal’s life.
+The idea of reclaiming the lost fountain was given impetus by the passion and hard work of the students of the Masters programme.
+Aimed at creating awareness of the lost fountain as well as to revitalize the chowk an experience of the history and existence of the fountain was also recreated through an original play, “RANCHHOD RETIYO ANE ENO FUVARO” in the Bhavai form, a traditional kind of Gujarati theatre.
+The play, about Ranchhodlal Chhotalal’s life, was written by Dr. Chinu Modi and directed by Archan Trivedi.

 The event was attended by Gautam Shah (Mayor of Ahmedabad), Pravin Patel (Standing Committee Chairman, AMC), Bijalben Patel (Chairperson of Recreation, Culture and Heritage Committee, AMC), Prakash Varmora (Varmora Group of Companies) and many other citizens of Ahmedabad.
 The Manek Chowk installation was a pre-launch event to the Ashapalli festival, organized by GECIA Habitat Conclave.